AP.5 Undergraduate Policies

 Students may elect minor programs of study in addition to major fields by submitting a completed Minor Declaration (Undergraduate) form to the Office of the University Registrar.
 Minors usually require between 15 and 21 credits of study, at least 8 of which must be applied only to that minor and may not be used to fulfill requirements of the student's major, concentration, an undergraduate certificate, or another minor.
 Students must complete at least 6 credits in their minor at Mason and achieve a minimum 2.00 GPA in courses applied to the minor.
 Students interested in a minor should consult the appropriate departmental sections in this catalog.
 Note that these are university minimum requirements; individual programs may have higher standards and/or more restrictive requirements.

 Students may elect undergraduate certificate programs of study in addition to major fields by submitting a completed Change/Declaration of Academic Program form to the Office of the University Registrar.
 Students pursuing undergraduate certificates must be admitted to Mason in degree-seeking status.
-Undergraduate certificate programs require at least 24 credits, 15 of which may not also be used to fulfill the requirements of a major, a concentration, a minor, or another undergraduate certificate.
+Undergraduate certificate programs must have 15 unique credits that cannot also be used to fulfill the requirements of a major, a concentration, a minor, or another undergraduate certificate.
 More than half of the credit hours for an undergraduate certificate must be taken at Mason, and more than half must be taken in degree-seeking status.
 Students must achieve at least a 2.00 GPA in courses applied to the certificate.

 Students with a previous bachelor's degree, who are admitted to an undergraduate certificate program alone, have four years to complete certificate requirements.
 Such students who are given permission to re-enroll following an absence from Mason may not count the four-year time limit as beginning on the date of re-enrollment.
 International students attending in F-1 or J-1 status have a more restrictive time limit; contact the Office of International Programs and Services for information.
 Students who will not meet the published time limit because of circumstances beyond their control may petition their dean for an extension.
 Failure to meet the time limit or to secure approval of an extension request may result in termination from the program.